 Support Materials

-Support materials, such as bulletin boards and student tools, are included in this unit.
-They help children grasp the lesson and build important social-emotional skills.
-Create and use the tools as needed during your lessons and after to support your students.
+This unit includes support materials, such as bulletin boards and student tools.
+These help children grasp the lesson and build critical social-emotional skills.
+Create and use the necessary tools during and after lessons to support your students.

 Writing & Book Activities

-There are a variety of follow-up activities included in every lesson.
+Every lesson includes a variety of follow-up activities.
 These fun and engaging activities encourage students to build the important social-emotional skills taught in the lesson.
 There are independent, small group, and partner activities, such as games, sorting activities, and booklets.

 Family Partnerhip Guide

-Connect with and encourage families to take part in the social-emotional learning development of their child and the concepts you are teaching at school.
+Connect with and encourage families to take part in their child’s social-emotional learning development and the concepts you teach at school.
 This unit includes a printable guide with a letter to families, strategies and activities they can try at home, and a book guide with video links.
 Send it home before your unit begins.
 They will thank you!

 Why Choose the Mind+Heart Social-Emotional Learning Curriculum for Your Classroom

 This powerful SEL curriculum will help you achieve a more positive and productive classroom by equipping you with the tools to better support your students.
-You will get to know your students at a deeper level and build a happier classroom.
+You will get to know your students more deeply and build a happier classroom.

 This curriculum gives you everything you need to teach SEL all year: